 Disunion and weakness

-Federalists such as Hamilton and Madison believed the existing confederation lacked the strength to preserve the Union, public credit, common defense, and stable law.
+Federalists such as Hamilton, Madison, and John Jay believed the existing confederation lacked the strength to preserve the Union, public credit, common defense, and stable law.

 Faction and instability